-o A Damascus to Konya is Turkey's most likely option if it is allied with Russia, but it does not want to offend Britain.
-Unfortunately, it is not a particularly strong move because A Konya will not be of much use offensively for a full year.
+o A Damascus to Konya is the Sultan's most likely option if he is allied with the Tsar, but does not want to offend the Prime Minister.
+Unfortunately, A Damascus to Konya is not a particularly strong move because A Konya will not be of much use offensively for a full year.
 Since the Archduke is likely to counter Turkey's opening by attempting to block Turkish occupation of Bulgaria, the Sultan must use A Macedonia to ensure he captures Bulgaria.
 This leaves Greece neutral.
 To capture Greece, the Sultan should probably build a fleet in Constantinople in Winter '00 and move it to the Aegean Sea in Spring '01.
 Obviously, a fleet cannot be built in Constantinople in Winter '00 if A Konya is moved there in the Fall '00.
 This means A Konya will probably sit in place until Spring '01.
 The only real consolation is that A Konya is well positioned to defend Damascus should Britain open aggressively.